-Entity Role Name Responsibility Portsmouth City Cabinet Member for The Cabinet Member for Climate Change has responsibility to provide strong Councillors Climate Change leadership, direction within their Portfolio and ensure a climate change lens is applied in Cabinet decision-making.
-Other Councillors The Council Leader has responsibility to provide strong climate change leadership and direction.
-Other Cabinet Members have responsibility to apply a climate change lens within their portfolio.

-The opposition Councillors have responsibility to ensure Cabinet are accountable and assist meaningful, equitable and transformative climate change action in the city.
-Lead Officer for Climate Change Responsibility for developing, implementing, and maintaining this CCS and carbon action plans.
-Responsible for working with PCC staff, and external stakeholders and partners.
+Entity Role Name Responsibility Portsmouth city councillors Cabinet Member for Climate Change and Environment The Cabinet Member for Climate Change and Environment has responsibility to provide strong leadership, direction within their portfolio and ensure a climate change lens is applied in cabinet decision-making.
+Other councillors The council leader has responsibility to provide strong climate change leadership and direction.
+Other cabinet members have responsibility to apply a climate change lens within their portfolio.
+The opposition councillors have responsibility to ensure the cabinet is accountable and assist meaningful, equitable and transformative climate change action in the city.
+Portsmouth City Council staff Lead officer for climate change Responsibility for developing, implementing, and maintaining this CCS and carbon action plans.
+Responsible for working with PCC staff, external stakeholders and partners.
 Responsible for reviewing progress to targets.
-Portsmouth City Council Staff Senior Managers at PCC Senior managers have the responsibility to ensure climate change considerations are being incorporated into their area of work, and that their teams understand the challenge.
+Senior managers at PCC Senior managers have the responsibility to ensure climate change considerations are being incorporated into their area of work, and that their teams understand the challenge.
 All of PCC It is the responsibility of all PCC staff to support our net zero carbon goals and enable through embedding climate change thinking into all decision-making.
-Climate Action Board To support the development and implementation of city Action Plans, through inspiration, engagement, and community support .